centrahq/api-documentation/user/pages/03.guides/03.wms-integration/docs.md

 ]
 ```

-LineId is to identify the unique item row (hence the name).
-You’ll also get three different SKU nodes.
-Sku, variantSku and sizeSku, if more than just sku is populated with data, you need to concatenate these, to match them with the full product sku in the WMS, or match with EAN if applicable.
+`LineId` identifies the unique item row (hence the name).
+You’ll also get three different SKU nodes: `sku`, `variantSku` and `sizeSku`.
+To match them with the full product sku in the WMS you either need to concatenate these three fields or match with EAN, if applicable.

 ### Editing shipments